IntelOpenDesign/ConnectAnyThing/README.md

 9) Start a web browser on your device and in the address bar type either: "cat", "cat.com", or "192.168.0.10".

-10) If successful, you should see a Galileo board image and it's pin controls.
+10) If successful, you should see a Galileo board image and pin controls.

 ENJOY...!!!